 Another Fantastic Carpenter Score

-Like with most of his films, Carpenter also composed the score for The Fog and I personally rank this one as second only to his work in Halloween.
-Less intrusive than some of his other scores, Carpenter’s music in The Fog both maintains tension in the film’s quieter moments and ratchets the tension back up as events build to the climax.
+Like with most of his films, Carpenter also composed the score for The Fog.
+I personally rank this one as second only to his work in Halloween.
+Less intrusive than some of his scores, The Fog’s score maintains tension in the film’s quieter moments, while ratcheting it back up as events build to the climax.

 The Fog is also blessed with an all-star cast of familiar genre actors including Jamie Lee Curtis, Tom Atkins, Hal Holbrook, Charles Cyphers, and Adrienne Barbeau.
 Scream queen legend and Curtis’ mother, Janet Leigh, also has a small role.
 Its impressive cast carries the film in those quiet moments elevating above most other horror films.

 One of the original criticisms of The Fog was that the film periodically descended into slasher film territory.
 To some extent, the more graphic killings felt out of place in what was supposed to be a more traditional ghost story.
 By today’s standards, the death scenes will seem fairly quaint.
 The focus of The Fog is still largely on suspense and scares.
 In this regard, it’s successful albeit at a more minor level than Halloween.